-Although it is predicted that the construction and operational phases of the development for this section of OHL would have effects on ecological and ornithological receptors, no significant effects were identified to ecological or ornithological receptors, singularly or cumulatively with other developments in the Connagill Cluster (see Chapter 7 - Ecology and Chapter 8 - Ornithology).
+Although it is predicted that the construction and operational phases of the development for this section of OHL would have effects on ecological and ornithological receptors, no significant effects were identified to ecological or ornithological receptors, singularly or cumulatively with other developments in the Connagill Cluster (see Volume 1: Chapter 7 - Ecology, Volume 1: Chapter 8 - Ornithology, Volume 5: Chapter 5 - Ecology and Volume 5: Chapter 6: Ornithology).

-The Shadow Habitats Regulations Assessments (SHRAs) completed for the project could not determine no Likely Significant Effects (LSE) during the Stage 1 Screening process.
-However, taking into account the minor magnitude of the habitat impacts, through appropriate mitigation and implementation of this HMP Strategy, it is determined that there would be no adverse effects to the integrity of the Caithness and Sutherland Peatlands SAC / Ramsar or SPA, or their qualifying features.
+The Shadow Habitats Regulations Appraisals (SHRAs) completed for the project could not determine no Likely Significant Effects (LSE) on the Caithness and Sutherland Peatlands SAC / Ramsar / SPA during the Stage 1 Screening process.
+However, taking into account the minor magnitude of the habitat impacts, through appropriate mitigation and implementation of this HMP Strategy, it is determined that there would be no adverse effects to the integrity of the Caithness and Sutherland Peatlands SAC / Ramsar /SPA, or their qualifying features.